EOSIO/eos/TUTORIAL.md

 ```

-Alternatively a more verbose way to call this method, using named arguments:
+Alternatively, a more verbose way to call this method, using named arguments:

 ```
 $ cleos push action eosio.token create '{"issuer":"eosio", "maximum_supply":"1000000000.0000 EOS", "can_freeze":0, "can_recall":0, "can_whitelist":0}' -p eosio.token